maptimeLA/craftmap_adventure/README.md

 ## Steps for a workshop

 1. Plan workshop:
- * Stitch guides.
+ * Stitch guide.
- * Create basic patterns: state outline + major cities, local city outlines, local rail/transit networks, local geography, lettering.
+ * Choose a basic pattern: state outline + major cities, local city outlines, local rail/transit networks, local geography, lettering.
- * Quilt project specifications.
+ * Create quilt project specifications.
 2. Set up a meeting!
  * Create a title like "Let's make a quilt!!" or "Needles and crafts and maps oh my!"
  * When setting up a meeting, let people know about the materials cost.